HawKx007/ETAN-SCA/README.md

 # ETAN-SCA

-ETAN-SCA is a defensive side-channel analysis training project for evaluating whether neural models can classify leakage patterns in Reference-PPM traces.
+ETAN-SCA is a side-channel analysis training project for evaluating whether neural models can classify leakage patterns in Reference-PPM traces.

+#Currently working on expnading the ETAN-SCA to a full scale attack model that is capable of pirtial/full key recovery

 ## Current Scope